Welcome to the Ceramic Studio

 I will NOT tolerate horseplay, throwing materials, or unsafe behavior.

 Clean up your area, tools, and artwork before leaving.

-Safety issue: NO OPEN TOE SHOES/ NO FOOD OR DRINKS in the studio.
-EVER!!
+Safety issue: NO FOOD OR DRINKS in the studio.
+EVER! /MANDATORY CLOSE TOE SHOES.

 All artists borrow, combine, dissect, and reassemble things they have seen before.
 It is near impossible to create something that is completely new.
 Despite this, PLAGIARISM in art does exist.
 Being inspired by someone else’s work is great, copying their work is ILLEGAL.
 Any work that is found to be directly plagiarized will be DESTROYED and assigned a ZERO.